Adit-COCO-Garg/HERA/README.md

 - Much more...

 ## Compared to ChangeNotifier
    - ChangeNotifier passes the entire object that extended ChangeNotifier.
    - ChangeNotifier could cause unnecessary rebuilds if you aren't careful and don't use a Selector.
    -  HERA passes ONLY the individual variable or object that changed.
              You *can't* get an update for something you don't care about, it's just not possible.
              Therefore, it's impossible to trigger unnecessary rebuilds.
 You don't need to plan carefully and there's no more need for Selectors.

- -  Instead of passing the entire app state or an entire object, HERA was designed on the principle that if your Widget only uses one thing, then maybe you should only be passing it that one thing and nothing else.

 ## Compared to BLoC
    - With HERA, the app-wide logic should still be placed in its own folder and files.
-   - Logic that applies only to a specific HeraModel object should be located in that HeraModel.
+   - Logic that applies only to a specific HeraObject should be located in that HeraObject.
    - NO STREAMS
         - No need to worry about subscriptions.
         - No need to worry about single-use vs. broadcast streams.